andreaskring/fastapi-keycloak-angular/README.md

 ## Disclaimer

-This app is not production ready in its current state (e.g. certificate verification has been disabled in the Python backend).
+This app is not production ready in its current state (e.g. certificate verification has been disabled in the Python backend, users with trivial passwords have been pre-configured, there is no test suite, allowed origins are set way too broad,...).